 Two of the most popular posts on this blog have been “5 Things” articles titled: 5 Things To Know About Florida’s Mechanics Lien Laws and 5 Things To Know About The Miller Act….Read More

 Are you waving goodbye to your lien rights in your contract?
 Can owners do that?
-Recently Zlien reported that Virginia law permits a contractor to waive its lien rights in any project.
-While this certainly is not…Read More
+Recently zlien reported that Virginia law permits a contractor to waive its lien rights in any project.
+While…Read More